Subito-it/SBTUITestTunnel/README.md

         }
     }

-You then call `SBTUITestTunnelServer.takeOffCompleted(true)` once you're sure that all your startup tasks are completed and your primary view controller is up and running on screen.
+🔥🔥🔥**You then HAVE TO call `SBTUITestTunnelServer.takeOffCompleted(true)` once you're sure that all your startup tasks are completed and your primary view controller is up and running on screen.**

 This will guarantee that the tests will start executing once the view hierarchy of the app is ready.